-Buying a home or investment property will probably be the most expensive thing you ever do.
-It is important to understand what is involved in the process.
+Buying a home or investment property can be the most expensive thing you ever do.
+It is important to understand what is involved.
 Consider the following before you commit to buy.

 Doing your own conveyancing is risky.
 You can't get the same insurance available to a licensed conveyancer or solicitor.
 If you make a mistake, and suffer loss as a result, you will be unable to get financial compensation.
 If you use a solicitor or conveyancer and suffer loss as a result of their negligence, you may be able to take action against them.